junxit/us-congress-bills-114/bill.md

   - **(5)** The education and training of personnel of the Department who administer the automobile adaptive equipment program.
   - **(6)** The compliance of the provider with the Americans with Disabilities Act of 1990 (42 U.S.C.
 12101 et seq.) when furnishing automobile adaptive equipment at the facility of the provider.
   - **(7)** The allowance, where technically appropriate, for veterans to receive modifications at their residence or location of choice.
-- **(c)** *Updates* Not later than one year after the date of the enactment of this Act, the Secretary shall update Veterans Health Administration Handbook 1173.4, or any successor handbook or directive, in accordance with the policy developed under subsection (a).
-Not less frequently than once every six years thereafter, the Secretary shall update such handbook, or any successor handbook or directive.
+- **(c)** *Updates* Not later than 1 year after the date of the enactment of this Act, the Secretary shall update Veterans Health Administration Handbook 1173.4, or any successor handbook or directive, in accordance with the policy developed under subsection (a).
+Not less frequently than once every 6 years thereafter, the Secretary shall update such handbook, or any successor handbook or directive.
 - **(d)** *Consultation* The Secretary shall develop the policy under subsection (a), and revise such policy under subsection (c), in consultation with veterans service organizations, the National Highway Transportation Administration, industry representatives, manufacturers of automobile adaptive equipment, and other entities with expertise in installing, repairing, replacing, or manufacturing mobility equipment or developing mobility accreditation standards for automobile adaptive equipment.
 - **(e)** *Conflicts* In developing and implementing the policy under subsection (a), the Secretary shall—
   - **(1)** minimize the possibility of conflicts of interest, to the extent practicable; and
   - **(2)** establish procedures that ensure against the use of a certifying entity referred to in subsection (b)(4) that has a financial conflict of interest regarding the certification of an eligible provider.
 - **(f)** *Biennial report*
-  - **(1)** *In general* Not later than one year after the date on which the Secretary updates Veterans Health Administration Handbook 1173.4, or any successor handbook or directive, under subsection (c), and biennially thereafter through 2022, the Secretary shall submit to the Committees on Veterans’ Affairs of the House of Representatives and the Senate a report on the implementation and facility compliance with the policy developed under subsection (a).
+  - **(1)** *In general* Not later than 1 year after the date on which the Secretary updates Veterans Health Administration Handbook 1173.4, or any successor handbook or directive, under subsection (c), and biennially thereafter through 2022, the Secretary shall submit to the Committees on Veterans’ Affairs of the House of Representatives and the Senate a report on the implementation and facility compliance with the policy developed under subsection (a).
   - **(2)** *Contents* The report required by paragraph (1) shall include the following:
     - **(A)** A description of the implementation plan for the policy developed under subsection (a) and any revisions to such policy under subsection (c).
     - **(B)** A description of the performance measures used to determine the effectiveness of such policy in ensuring the safety of veterans enrolled in the automobile adaptive equipment program.